azmainm/standup-tickets-sp/functions/README.md

 ### MongoDB Data Structure

 #### Tasks Collection ('sptasks')
+**Note**: As of Version 8.0, embeddings are no longer stored directly in task documents.
+They are now stored in a dedicated `task_embeddings` collection for Atlas Vector Search.
 Each document in the 'sptasks' collection follows this structure with **unique ticket IDs**:
 ```json
 {